 What is Host Companion Care?

-Host Companion Care provides in home support to individuals with Intellectual and Developmental Disabilities (IDD).
+In East Texas, Burke’s Host Companion Care program provides in-home support to individuals with Intellectual and Developmental Disabilities (IDD).
 Hosts are family or non-family members who desire to open their home up to individuals with IDD to provide a supportive and caring living environment.

 What does a Host Provide?

 Hosts provide personal assistance with activities of daily living (ADLs) and functional living tasks.